Andrey04o/PeakVR/README.md

 The preloader (`LCVR.Preload.dll`) is built alongside the plugin and belongs in `BepInEx/patchers/`.

-## Asset bundle

-The plugin loads a `peakvr` asset bundle that is not included in this repository.
-Build it from the companion Unity project at [PeakVR-Assets](https://github.com/Andrey04o/PeakVR-Assets): open the project and run **`Assets/Build PeakVR AssetBundle`** from the menu bar.

 ## Runtime dependencies

 The plugin needs a `RuntimeDeps` folder containing the Unity XR managed assemblies, which are also not included in the repository.
 You can extract them from the [Thunderstore package](https://thunderstore.io/c/peak/p/Andrey04o/PeakVR/), or retrieve them from a Unity project yourself (see below).
 For a manual install, place the `RuntimeDeps` folder next to the plugin DLL in `BepInEx/plugins/`.